-Starting in November, local schools and businesses will be participating in our annual coin collection for Kansas City’s Medicine Cabinet.
-We hope that you can participate in this fund raiser where 100% of every COIN or BILL collected goes directly to helping a person in KC who is having a medical crisis.
-You will find below a list of all of the schools and business who have agreed to participate this year.
-You can drop your coins at a local Missouri Casey’s store (look for the Coins for the Cabinet jar) or right here on our Website, by pushing the contribute button.
+During the week of November 7-11th, local schools and businesses participated in our annual coin collection for Kansas City’s Medicine Cabinet.
+We are grateful to those who participated in this fund raiser where 100% of every COIN or BILL collected goes directly to helping a person in KC who is having a medical crisis.
+You will find below a list of all of the schools and business who participated this year.
 Thank you!

 Commerce Bank and Trust

 See the list of participating SCHOOLS on the EVENTS page…

 On February 27th, Kansas City’s Medicine Cabinet held its largest fundraising event of the year.
 Country legend Dwight Yoakam took the Uptown stage with his unmistakable Kentucky croon and rockabilly style in a benefit concert for the Medicine Cabinet.
 The historic venue was sold out and the entire crowd was on their feet as Yoakam played 30 of his greatest hits back to back.